RCdiy/OpenTXLua/MIXES/Sqnc/ReadMe.md

 # Download

+* Click on a file
+  * Top right - Click on "Go to file"
-* Right click on a file
+  * Right click on the file and select "Save as"
-  * Save As/Download Linked File
 * **After download ensure it has a .lua extension**
   * if it is .txt or .lua.txt change it to .lua
   * if is .html the download was done incorrectly